MT4113/MT4113-A2-TeamH/README.md

 |likelihood |  1  |
 |converged  |  1  |

+The $classCheck section shown above checks the class of each of the parts of the output of the teamEM function and returns a 1 if all is correct.
+If the sum of the column is 5, so all results are in the correct form, and then prints out the statement under $classResult.

 |Behaviour Check     |percentage_difference|
 |--------------------|---------------------|
 |initial to final (%)|     0.0005939173    |

+The percentage difference shown above is the measure of how the distribution has changed over the course of the EM Algorithm.
+It is calculated by the integral between the two curves over the integral of the initial over the discrete interval the fish lengths cover.

 ![Fig6](https://github.com/eirenjacobson/MT4113-A2-TeamH/blob/master/Figures/OriginalRplot.png)

+As you can see from the chart above the two probability density functions don't differ to greatly.

+Now for testing a simulated data frame made out of similar data sets from the gen.test.data(), this time looking at the output of imp.test.em(gen.test.data(), test = TRUE).

 ## Task 5: Results reporting